jacobaul/droidstrike/README.md

 2. Ensure android-sdk and android-ndk are in your PATH.
 (Installing Android Studio will not do this)
 3. Run build.sh from top-level directory.

+## Graphics Assets

+The graphics assets for the original game were rendered using the free POV-Ray raytracer.
+Using a old version POV-Ray, version 3.5, allows all the assets to be recreated (or modified) easily from the .pov files in the airstrike folder.
+Creating a single render is a simple as running `povray example.pov`.
+Included with the .pov files is a Makefile which renders all the necessary animation frames into png images.
+Like the game code, these assets were released under GPLv2.

 ## License

 ### libsdl-android